jeromyanglim/AnglimModifiedProjectTemplate/README.md

 # Debugging and General Tips
 * **What if the data does not import correctly?** In some cases, the default data import rules used by ProjectTemplate do not work as you might want.
 In that case, you can add your own code to import the data.
 Place this code in an R script in the `lib` directory (e.g., `data-import-override.r`).
 If the data is not importing at all, this can be a sign of several things (you don't have a package installed; you don't have dependency like Perl or Java installed; the data has formatting issues).
+For more information about file formats in ProjectTemplate see http://projecttemplate.net/file_formats.html ).

 * **What if there is an error in my data manipulation code (i.e., munge files)?** Clear the workspace (i.e., click the broom in Rstudio or run `rm(list=ls())`.
 Then run `library(ProjectTemplate); load.project(list(munging=FALSE))`.
 This will load the data, import packages and so on, but wont run the data manipulation code.
 Then run each line in the data manipulation file until you encounter the error.
 Then it's just a matter of adopting normal debugging procedures.
 Make sure the data manipulation file is saved.